 The Small Business Health Options Program Marketplace

 Businesses with fewer than 50 full-time employees can use the Small Business Health Options Program Marketplace, known as the SHOP Marketplace, to obtain coverage that satisfies ACA eligibility.
-If you have fewer than 25 employees, you may qualify for tax credits, and starting in 2014, a small business will be eligible for a small business health care tax credit on federal tax returns only for coverage purchased through the SHOP marketplace.
+If you have fewer than 25 employees, you may qualify for tax credits, and starting in 2014, a small business became eligible for a small business health care tax credit on federal tax returns only for coverage purchased through the SHOP marketplace.
 Each state has its own SHOP marketplace, and you must have an office or employees working in a state to apply for coverage in that state.
 Self-employed workers with no employees use the individual health insurance marketplace option for coverage in their state.

 The marketplace and your tax return

 The Internal Revenue Service monitors compliance of mandatory health insurance coverage.
-Starting in 2014, employers will report the value of your company health plan on your W-2 form, although this is not a taxable amount.
+Starting in 2014, employers began reporting the value of your company health plan on your W-2 form, although this is not a taxable amount.
 Modest income earners may apply for health insurance tax credits to offset some of their health care costs.
 While claiming a tax credit is usually done through your tax return, you may choose to apply premium subsidies at the time of enrollment if you qualify.
 You’ll reconcile the advance subsidy with your actual tax credit through your tax return for that year, resulting in a balance amount refunded or repaid, depending on your individual situation.

 Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
 The TurboTax Exemption Check, is a free, online tool to help determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.